 Complete Annapurna Circuit Trekking Guide from Start to End

-Why is Annapurna region among the most visited trekking destinations in the world?
+Why is the Annapurna region among the most visited trekking destinations in the world?

 Annapurna Circuit Trek is one of the most popular trekking routes in the world.
 80% of the trekkers who plan to visit Nepal also visit Annapurna Region.
 It offers you the spellbinding view of some eight-thousanders and six peaks over 7000m also known as the Annapurna Massif.
 The Annapurna massif stretches over 55 km and is protected within the Annapurna Conservation Area Project (ACAP).
 This ‘Complete Annapurna Circuit Trekking Guide from Start to End’ will help you plan your Annapurna Trek with ease.